good

 What Is Wrike?

 Wrike* is project management software from San José, California.
-First released in 2007, the platform is used by more than 20,000 businesses worldwide, ranging from multinational concerns like Siemens and Sony to small firms and agencies.
+First released in 2007, the platform is used by more than 20,000 businesses worldwide, ranging from multinational corporations like Siemens and Sony to small firms and agencies.

 The software promises to help teams of any size, branch, or background to collaborate more effectively and complete projects more efficiently.